-Other payables included the amount the Company owes to its employees at year end and the one-time tax amounting to EUR 1,363 payable by Newron Pharmaceuticals S.p.A. to recognize for tax purposes the revaluation of an IP recognized in its statutory financial statements, as described in Note 13.
+Other payables included the amount the Company owed to its employees at year end; compared to last year, the decrease is due to the one-time tax - amounting to EUR 1,363 - that Newron Pharmaceuticals S.p.A. accrued in 2020 to recognize for tax purposes the revaluation of an IP recognized in its statutory financial statements, as described in Note 13.